Southeast Portland Neighborhoods

 Brand New Construction in the heart of Eastmoreland.
 Once inside, enjoy soaring ceilings & beautiful spiral staircases.
 Large cook's kitchen, master suite w/fireplace and...

-Open Sun 1:00 to 3:00.The perfect location just N. of Eastmoreland in the Reed nghbrhd close to parks, Reed Canyon and all the shops and restrnts the trendy Woodstock off...
+Private Urban Oasis the perfect location in the Reed nghbrhd close to parks, Reed Canyon and all the shops and restrnts the trendy Woodstock offers.You feel as though you...

 Free Daily Email Updates